 Alcohol can be consumed by those of age in private residences such as dorm rooms, but should not be in excess.
 There are occasional gatherings during which alcohol is allowed in public areas such as the Lodge or classrooms; these are pre-approved at the biweekly community meeting and clearly announced.
 Smoking is permitted only at the basketball court or on two neighboring roads.
 Illegal drugs are illegal.
-We ask participants not to bring their companion animals, as this can cause stress in the community and for local wildlife (we are a nature sanctuary).
-If you would like further details on any of these policies, please ask the Program Director.
+We ask participants not to bring your companion animals, as this can cause stress in the community and for local wildlife (we are a nature sanctuary).
+If you would like further details on any of these policies, please ask the Education Director.

 What is the weather like?

 Summers here are glorious.
 During the day, it is in the 80s and sunny, and at night cool and in the 50s.
 It almost never rains between the Fourth of July and mid-September.
 The rainy season starts in September but not in full force until November.
 It peters out with the verdant spring, but the rains don’t end until sometime in June.
 During winter it is mostly cool/cold and rainy.
 Our elevation is low enough (800 ft) that it only sometimes freezes at night in the winter, and we get light snow a couple of times each year.
 Overall, it is lush and green all year; please see the Our Land page to know more.